yonglinnnnnn/tp/docs/UserGuide.md

 Example:
 - `import oldContacts.json` imports non-duplicate contacts from 'data/oldContacts.json' into the address book.

+### Viewing of audit logs : `audit`

+Displays a log of all past actions that have modified the address book data.

+Format: `audit`

+* Shows a chronological list of all commands that have changed the address book state.
+* Each entry includes:
+  * The action type (e.g., ADD, DELETE, EDIT, CLEAR)
+  * Details of what was changed
+  * Timestamp of when the action occurred
+* Read-only commands (like list, find, view, help, exit) are not logged.
+* If no actions have been performed, displays "No audit log entries found."

+Examples:
+* `audit` displays all logged actions in chronological order.

+Note:
+* The audit log persists between sessions and survives application restarts.
+Only commands that modify data are recorded to keep the log meaningful and concise.

 ### Exiting the program : `exit`

 Exits the program.